christophsturm/restaurant/README.md

 ### High Level API

-There is clear consensus how a good REST api should look like.
-Restaurant helps you implement it in a simple way that is easy to test.
+Restaurant helps you implement REST apis in a simple way that is easy to test, and have your handlers not depend on any webserver classes.

 ```kotlin